myckhel/use-redux-states/README.md

 }
 ```

-### Controlling how initial state should be set
+### Customizing Initial State Setup

-When you use the `redux-state-hook` with a default state, under the hood it sets the initial state in the store with the given path.<br/>
+When utilizing the `redux-state-hook` with a default state, it automatically establishes the initial state within the Redux store at the specified path.

-`redux-state-hook` has an intelligent setter function which determines how your state will be set based on the payload **(referring the initial state as the payload)**.
+Under the hood, the `redux-state-hook` employs an intelligent setter function that dynamically determines how your state should be initialized based on the provided payload.
+In this context, the term "payload" refers to the initial state.

-When array is passed as the payload setter assumes you will append the payload with the current state array.<br />
+If an array is passed as the payload, the setter function assumes you intend to append the payload to the existing state array.
+Conversely, if a non-array payload is provided, the setter function replaces the existing state entirely.

-Given the example below the initial todos state has `[{done: false}, {done: true}, {done: false}]` value, setter will push to the existing array state if the payload is array otherwise will replace the state.
+For example, consider the initial `todos` state with the value `[{done: false}, {done: true}, {done: false}]`.
+In this scenario, if an array is passed as the payload, the setter will append the payload to the existing array state.
+Otherwise, it will replace the state entirely.

 ```js
 import React from 'react'